dev-ev/shiny-QC-dashboard/README.md

 # shinyQCDashboard
 QC dashboard for proteomics using R and shinydashboard

 Created and tested by Egor Vorontsov.
-Questions and concerns by e-mail at gmail: yegor dot msu.
+Questions and concerns by e-mail at gmail: yegor dot msu

 The dashboard makes use of the key QC values that are stored in an SQLite database.
-In our lab, the QC runs are injections of 50 ng of a Pierce HeLa digest, and the database is filled with the output values for Proteome Discoverer search that are processed via the "QC_Script_PD2.4" Python script.
+During the development of the dashboard, the QC runs were injections of 50 ng of a HeLa cell tryptic digest, and the database is filled with the output values for Proteome Discoverer search that are processed via the "QC_Script_PD2.4" Python script.

 The app consists of one long page and is based on the R packages shiny/shinydashboard: